l8smartlight/l8-sdk-android-V2.0/README.md

 		Toast.makeText(this,"No Devices Connected", 0).show();
 		manager.requestSimulator();
 	}

+	//AndroidL8Manager calls this method when it has finished all initial connections and at least has one device connected
 	@Override
 	public void allConnectionsDone() {
 		Toast.makeText(this,"All connections done", 0).show();
 	}

+	//Optionally you can request a similator for test purpose.
+It is an asynchronous operation.
 	@Override
 	public void simulatorRequested(L8 l8, boolean newSimulator) {
 		try